Ultan Dillane

 Ultan Dillane (born 9 November 1993) is an Irish rugby union player.
 He plays for La Rochelle in the Top 14 which is the top tier of rugby union in France.
 Dillane primarily plays as a lock.

 Early life

 Dillane was born in Paris, France to an Irish mother.
 His father is from the Ivory Coast.
 At the age of seven, Dillane moved to Ireland, settling in Tralee in his mother's native county of Kerry.
 Dillane attended St Mary's Christian Brothers School in Tralee.

-Youth and early career
+Early career

 Dillane first played rugby for his local club Tralee RFC.
 Invited to play by a neighbour, but reluctant to take up the sport at first, Dillane and his brother were promised €5 by their mother if they went.
 While with Tralee, Dillane was involved in the youth set up of his local provincial team, Munster.
 Dillane left the Munster set up however, and joined the academy of Connacht.